 Our traditional Sunday service provides lots of opportunity for one-time or ongoing volunteer service.
 Volunteers make the service work smoothly by, for example, assisting the minister, providing flowers and refreshments, greeting the attendees, and collecting the offering.
 Volunteers are always needed to help make our Sunday services a special time.
 Please contact the people listed below to sign up.

 The Worship Associates Committee ensures that the pulpit is filled 52 Sundays a year and sees that the service runs smoothly.
 The committee is responsible for finding outside speakers for several Sundays a month and for all summer services.
-WAs assist the speaker, create the Order of Service, and conduct some non-sermon elements of the service from the pulpit, such as announcements and the offering.
-For outside speakers, WAs coordinate with the speaker on hymns and the flow of the service.
+WAs assist the speaker, provide information for the Order of Service, and conduct some non-sermon elements of the service from the pulpit, such as announcements and the offering.
+For outside speakers, WAs coordinate with the speaker on hymns and the flow of the various elements of the service.

 Chair: Julie Prentice email@example.com